De Bruijn Sequences: From Games to Shift-Rules to a Proof of the Fredricksen-Kessler-Maiorana Theorem: Preliminaries

-The directed De Bruijn graph of order $n$ over the alphabet $[k]$ (also described in ~\cite{bruijn1946combinatorial}) is the graph whose vertexes are the strings of length $n$ over the alphabet $[k]$ (i.e. the set $[k]^n$) and whose edges are such that each vertex $v=x \sigma$ is connected with a directed edge to all the vertexes in $\{ \tau x \colon \tau \in [k] \}$.
+The directed De Bruijn graph of order $n$ over the alphabet $[k]$ is the graph whose vertices are the words of length $n$ over the alphabet $[k]$ (i.e. the set $[k]^n$) and whose edges are such that each vertex $v=\tau x$ is connected with directed edges to all vertices in $\{ x \sigma \colon \sigma \in [k] \}$.

 There is a one-to-one correspondence between De Bruijn sequences and Hamiltonian cycles in the De Bruijn graph of the same order and alphabet, described in~\cite{bruijn1946combinatorial} and it is as follows: \begin{enumerate} \item If, for each $i$, $w_i=x_i \sigma_i$, and $(w_1, w_2, \dots)$ is an Hamiltonian cycle then $(\sigma_1, \sigma_2,\dots)$ is a De Bruijn sequence.